-3DS v2 provides SCA compliance and merchant fraud liability protection.
-It provides support for Smart devices and a better customer experience.
+EMV 3DS 2.1 provides SCA compliance and merchant fraud liability protection.
+It provides support for the following features:

-It enables merchants to send additional information to the issuer.
-It supports the use of dynamic authentication through Biometrics and In-app authentication methods.

-3DS v2 can be used to set up merchant-initiated transactions, such as for recurring payments; the first payment requires SCA while subsequent payments can be set up as merchant-initiated transactions without requiring SCA.
+- Smart devices and a better customer experience. - Enables merchants to send additional information to the issuer. - · Supports the use of dynamic authentication through Biometrics and In-app authentication methods. - Supports issuer exemptions through risk-based authentication (e.g. Frictionless Flow). - Can be used to set up merchant-initiated transactions, such as for recurring payments; the first payment requires SCA while subsequent payments can be set up as merchant-initiated transactions without requiring SCA.